1. Try some retail therapy

 7. Learn something

-Try something new!
+Wht not try something new?
 You could enroll for a cooking class at a local restaurant, go indoor climbing for the day, or even give pole dancing a try.
-Well why not?
 These are only a few of the options.
 Ask at your local tourist office for information on what's on offer in your area.

 8. Pamper yourself

 Dull and grey outside?
 You needn't let it get you down.
 Pamper yourself instead.
 Many hotel spas, such as the new Artesia Spa in the Grand Hotel in Oslo, allow non-guests in for a fee.
-Or make a proper outing of it and spend the day in one of Norway's top spas - Farris Bad in Larvik is one of Scandinavia's largest.
+Or make a proper outing of it and spend the day in one of Norway's top spas -Farris Bad in Larvik is one of Scandinavia's largest.
 Solstrand near Bergen and Dr Holms in Geilo are other good options.
-More on spas in Norway.

 9. Keep fit

 It might be raining but this doesn't mean you have to be a couch potato either.
-A jog in the rain might not be a very tempting option, but you could go for a swim at the local pool, or find somewhere for a good work out.
+A jog in the rain might not be a very tempting option, but you could go for a swim at the local pool, or find somewhere for a good workout.
 Most Norwegian gyms offer day membership for visitors for a small fee.
-Elixia, Spenst and SATS are popular chains, with outlets in most big towns.
+Spenst and Sats Elixia are popular chains, with outlets in most big towns.

 10. Meet the locals